zanzibar7/Winnie-the-Pooh/README.md

 Next step is to *make all parameters feed from simulator.m to other files
-                *fix whatever is wrong with winter- too many eggs, somehting is screwed up *not enough honey or pollen in the current version
+                *fix whatever is wrong with winter- too many eggs, somehting is screwed up *not enough honey or pollen in the current version- is it just storage?

 Things I would like to potentially add to expand the model: